andriniainanekena/express-backend/README.md

-# Express Backend
+# Express Backend + React Frontend

-This is a simple Express.js backend for managing a list of characters.
+This project is a simple character management app with an Express.js backend and a React frontend using Vite.

-## Getting Started

 ### Prerequisites